 A computer has N-Bit Fixed registers.
-Addition of two N-Bit Number will result in max N+1 Bit number.
-That Extra Bit is stored in carry Flag.
+Addition of two N-Bit Number will result in a max N+1 Bit number.
+That Extra Bit is stored in the carry Flag.
 But Carry does not always indicate overflow.

 Adding 7 + 1 in 4-Bit must be equal to 8.
 But 8 cannot be represented with 4 bit 2’s complement number as it is out of range.
 Two Positive numbers were added and the answer we got is negative (-8).
 Here Carry is also 0.
 It is normally left to the programmer to detect overflow and deal with this situation.

 Overflow Detection –